Adam Levine’s Wife Behati Prinsloo And Baby Dusty Attend Walk Of Fame Ceremony

 “I don’t know if it has always been a dream of mine because it always seemed like not something that was ever going to happen.
 It’s really surreal,” Adam Levine explained to People Magazine of the honor on February 10.
 “Having my family and my wife and daughter here — I wouldn’t have had it any other way.”

 Adam Levine was seen carrying his daughter at times during the ceremony and fans couldn’t help but notice how cute she was.
-In photos, the baby was seen in white pants and shoes, a black cardigan and white hat as her musician father looked dapper in a black button up and matching black blazer.
+In photos, the baby was seen in white pants and shoes, a black cardigan and white hat as her musician father looked dapper in a black button-up and matching black blazer.

 “I have a daughter, I have the most beautiful wife in the entire world,” Adam Levine said during the ceremony.
 “I’m one of the luckiest people who’s ever lived and it has nothing to do with me, it has to do with the people who love me the most.
 And so I thank all of those people.”